Congratulations on your offer of admission to Penn State University!

 - Complete your Educational Planning Survey (EPS) and placement tests.
 (Late March) The Educational Planning survey will help us help you when you visit campus for your orientation.

-- Placement Tests - You will take tests in mathemathics and chemistry.
-These test results will help you choose appropriate courses for your first semester.
-Take these tests online from any location with Internet access.
+- Complete your Placement Test These test results will help you choose appropriate courses for your first semester.
+Take this test online from any location with Internet access.

 - (April - June) Complete some assignments to prepare for your orientation visit.